 Working quietly, he slipped the chains from a pulley system through the handles of the box and pulled the box up with the pulley system, until the box was hanging in the air high above the bed.

 When he was done Mark walked a little unsteadily out of the garage, switching off the light as he left.
-Now the whole house and the garage were dark, and in the moonless night he could barely see what he was doing.
+Now everything was dark, in the moonless night he could barely see what he was doing.
 During the previous few weeks though, he’d practiced everything over and over until he knew exactly what needed to be done.
-Now he pulled the wheeled trolley from the side of the house.
+He pulled the wheeled trolley from the side of the house.
 This was not the tool trolley that he used in the garage, but another one he’d built just for tonight.
 It was just a plain piece of planking with four wheels, designed to carry one rather heavy object.

 With the trolley in tow he walked back to the house and heaved it through the back door.
 Then he stopped and listened, checking that the house was quiet.
 He left the trolley by the back door and walked to his daughter’s room, where he stood still for a while, listening for any sound, but the house was deadly quiet.
 He walked back and fetched the trolley, pulling it behind him to where his wife lay passed out on the couch in the pitch black darkness of the house.
 Here he had to move one of the other chairs out of the way to get the trolley in front of the couch where his wife lay sleeping the peaceful sleep of somebody who had had a few too many, with some added pills.

-He’d lived in this house for many years, and even in the total darkness it didn’t take him long to pull her from the couch onto the trolley, but there was a heart stopping moment when she hit the wooden board with a loud bang.
-He stopped and waited to hear if Lisa would come out of her room to inspect what the noise was about, but the house kept its peace, the little pills he had put in her coffee was keeping Lisa asleep.
+He’d lived in this house for many years, even in the total darkness it didn’t take him long to pull her from the couch onto the trolley, but there was a heart-stopping moment when she hit the wooden board with a bang.
+He stopped and waited to hear if Lisa would come out of her room to inspect what the noise was about, but the house kept its peace, the little pills in her coffee was keeping Lisa asleep.

 Still working in the pitch dark Mark moved the trolley out of the house and back to the garage.
 Now he did not dare to switch on a light for fear of being seen by one of his neighbours.
 He would have to do everything clothed in dark night until he had his wife in her new bed below his tool box.
 It was not as easy as he had imagined it would be, but also not as difficult as he had feared it might be.
 The bigger problem was that he was rather drunk, and he kept stumbling over things in the dark.